 Joseph Riordan, SJ

-Regis College, University of Toronto
+Campion College, University of Regina

 Tracey Rowland